 Syntheses, Analyses and Applications of 2D Materials and Their Heterostructures

-There has been a growing interest in two dimensional (2D) crystals beyond graphene, facilitating novel electronic and optoelectronic devices.
-Doping of dissimilar atoms into transition metal dichalcogenides (TMDs) creates 2D dilute magnetic semiconductors, which are a promising candidate for spintronics applications.
-Our work synthesizes 2D dilute magnetic semiconductors via an in situ of substitutional doping of metal atoms into the transition metal lattice sites in TMD monolayers, and probes ferromagnetism at room temperature.
-This new class of van der Waals ferromagnets finds critical applications, including on-chip magnetic manipulation of quantum states or in spintronics.
+There have been a growing interest in two-dimensional (2D) crystals beyond graphene, facilitating novel electronic and optoelectronic devices.
+Doping different atoms into transition metal dichalcogenides (TMDs) creates 2D dilute magnetic semiconductors, promising for spintronics applications.
+Our work synthesizes 2D dilute magnetic semiconductors via an in situ substitutional doping of metal atoms into the transition metal lattice sites in TMD monolayers, and probes ferromagnetism at room temperature.
+These van der Waals ferromagnets finds critical applications, including on-chip magnetic manipulation of quantum states or spintronics.
 Other related projects include modeling to prevent the anomalies encountered in topographic images of TMD monolayers in dynamic atomic force microscopy, and elucidating the effect of TMD surfaces and their geometric arrangements on cellular morphology and adhesion.
-If our growth and nanofabrication strategy could be developed to be highly reliable and high fidelity, it could have a large impact on the future research and commercialization of TMD-based devices.
+Suppose our growth and nanofabrication strategy could be developed to be highly reliable and high fidelity, in this case, it could have an enormous impact on the future research and commercialization of TMD-based devices.

 Flexible Electrodes and Tunable Wetting